Love & Peace (Elvin Jones-McCoy Tyner Quintet album)

-Love & Peace (also released as Reunited) is a 1982 album by the Elvin Jones-McCoy Tyner Quintet released on the Japanese Trio label.
+Love & Peace (also released as Reunited) is an album by the Elvin Jones-McCoy Tyner Quintet, released in 1982 on the Japanese Trio label.
 It was recorded in April 1982 and features performances by Jones and Tyner with Pharoah Sanders, Jean-Paul Bourelly and Richard Davis.

 Reception

-According to the Allmusic review by Scott Yanow, the album is "an interesting but not overly memorable outing".
+According to the AllMusic review by Scott Yanow, the album is "an interesting but not overly memorable outing".